-What support they require depends on the individual young person.
+What support they require depends on the individual child.
 It may be that they wish to seek counselling or one to one support via a mentor.
 It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends.
-In which case it is necessary that this young person continues to be monitored and offered support should they require it in the future.
-If the incidents are of a bullying nature, the young person may need support in improving peer groups/relationships with other young people or some restorative justice work with all those involved may be required.
+In which case it is necessary that this child continues to be monitored and offered support should they require it in the future.
+If the incidents are of a bullying nature, the child may need support in improving peer groups/relationships with other children or some restorative justice work with all those involved may be required.

-Other interventions that could be considered may target a whole class or year group for example a speaker on cyber bullying, relationship abuse etc. It may be that through the continued curriculum of Relationship and Sex Education and Health Education, PHSE and SMSC that certain issues can be discussed and debated more frequently.
+Other interventions that could be considered may target a whole class or year group for example a speaker on cyber bullying, relationship abuse etc. It may be that through the continued curriculum of Relationship / Relationship and Sex Education and Health Education, PHSE and SMSC that certain issues can be discussed and debated more frequently.

-If the young person feels particularly vulnerable it may be that a risk assessment can be put in place for them whilst in school so that they have someone named that they can talk to, support strategies for managing future issues and identified services to offer additional support.
+If the child feels particularly vulnerable it may be that a risk assessment/safety plan can be put in place for them whilst in school so that they have someone named that they can talk to, support strategies for managing future issues and identified services to offer additional support.

-For the Young Person Who Has Displayed Harmful Behaviour (Alleged Perpetrator)
+For the Child Who Has Displayed Harmful Behaviour (Alleged Perpetrator)

-In this circumstance it is important to find out why the young person has behaved in such a way.
-It may be that the young person is experiencing their own difficulties and may even have been harmed themselves in a similar way.
-In such cases support such as one to one mentoring or counselling may also be necessary.
-Particular support from identified services may be necessary through an early help referral and the young person may require additional support from family members.
+In this circumstance, it is important to find out why the child has behaved in such a way.
+It may be that the child is experiencing their own difficulties and may even have been harmed themselves in a similar way.
+In such cases, support such as one to one mentoring or counselling may also be necessary.
+Particular support from identified services may be necessary through an early help referral and the child may require additional support from family members.

-Once the support required to meet the individual needs of the young person has been met, it is important that young person receives a consequence for their behaviour.
-This may be in the form of restorative justice e.g. making amends with the young person they have targeted if this has been some form of bullying.
-In the cases of harmful sexual behaviour it may be a requirement for the young person to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
-If there is any form of criminal investigation ongoing it may be that this young person cannot be educated on site until the investigation has concluded.
-In which case, the young person will need to be provided with appropriate support and education whilst off site.
+Once the support required to meet the individual needs of the child has been met, it is important that child receives a consequence for their behaviour.
+This may be in the form of restorative justice e.g., making amends with the child they have targeted if this has been some form of bullying.
+In the cases of harmful sexual behaviour it may be a requirement for the child to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
+If there is any form of criminal investigation ongoing it may be that this child cannot be educated on site until the investigation has concluded.
+In which case, the child will need to be provided with appropriate support and education whilst off site.

-Even following the conclusion of any investigation the behaviour that the young person has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
-This should be completed via a multiagency response to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person and their parents.
-This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.
+Even following the conclusion of any investigation, the behaviour that the child has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
+This should be completed via a multi-agency response to ensure that the needs of the child and the risks towards others are measured by all of those agencies involved including the child and their parents.
+This may mean additional supervision of the child or protective strategies if the child feels at risk of engaging in further inappropriate or harmful behaviour.

-The school may also choose a punishment as a consequence such as suspension to home or internal suspension for a period of time to allow the young person to reflect on their behaviour.
+A punishment or consequence such as a suspension to home or internal exclusion/ inclusion/seclusion for a period of time may also be required to allow the child to reflect on their behaviour.